Frequently Asked Questions on the Eiffel Language

 Eiffel was designed at Eiffel Software (then known as ISE) in 1985, initially as an internal tool to develop various internal applications.
 Eiffel Software engineers needed a powerful, object-oriented environment integrating the concepts of modern software engineering, and there was simply nothing available.
 This is why, Dr. Bertrand Meyer, founder of Eiffel Software, designed for them the The Eiffel 1 compiler.
 It was introduced to the public at the first OOPSLA conference in October of 1986 where it attracted considerable attention, leading us to release it as a commercial product at the end of 1986.
 The technology spread rapidly over the following years, leading to a set of successful industrial projects in the US, Canada, Europe and the Far East.
 Right from the start, Eiffel also attracted attention from the academic community as an ideal tool for teaching programming at all levels.
 Numerous universities around the world have since used it as the primary teaching language.

 Successive versions of the environment appeared at the rate of about once a year.
-Eiffel recognition was given wider visibility with the publication in 1988 of the book Object-Oriented Software Construction by Dr. Bertrand Meyer, which quickly became a best-selling title and was translated into eight languages; the book used Eiffel to explain and illustrate the fundamental concepts of object technology and Design by Contract.
-A greatly expanded new edition of this book, Object-Oriented Software Construction, 2nd Edition is now available in bookstores or from sources on the Product page.
+Eiffel recognition was given wider visibility with the publication in 1988 of the book Object-Oriented Software Construction by Dr. Bertrand Meyer, which quickly became a best-selling title and was translated into eight languages; the book used Eiffel to explain and illustrate the fundamental concepts of object technology and Design by Contract™.
+Since then, an expanded new edition of this book has been released: Object-Oriented Software Construction, 2nd Edition.

 The last iteration of the original technology was version 2.3, released in the Summer of 1990.
 The next version, Eiffel 3, was written entirely in Eiffel; it was bootstrapped from 2.3.
 Eiffel 3 introduced the Melting Ice Technology for fast recompilation, a fully graphical environment based on innovative user interface concepts, and considerable advances in libraries (graphics, networking…) and optimization of the generated code.
 The initial versions were released on Unix and followed by Linux, VMS, OS/2, Windows (Windows 3.1, Windows 95, Windows NT), .NET, and Mac OS X.